 Shona's last two years in Europe were spent as a member of Manfred Mann's Earth Band, working on the album, "Somewhere In Africa".
 Shona had recorded a song called "Don't Tell Me" which had received a lot of airplay in Britain and Manfred heard it and got in touch with her because he wanted to record the song.
 As a result she ended up singing for him and during that time learned a lot about synthesizers, sequencers and those sort of machines.

 Shona returned to New Zealand and in 1985 signed to the independent Pagan label.
 With them she released the album called "Genre".
-The first single from it was "One In A Million" backed with an instrumental version.
-Unfortunately the New Zealand public had forgotten who Shona was and the single and album were ignored.
+The first and second single from it were "America"/"Sally Gap" and "One In A Million" backed with an instrumental version.
+Unfortunately the New Zealand public had forgotten who Shona was and the singles and album were ignored.

 "South" was a very successful album, selling well all over the world.
-Further singles were released from it.
-"Drive Baby Drive"/"Somebody Found You", and also with "The Bishop" on the reverse, "Soviet Snow"/"South" and "Caught"/"Highway Warriors".
+Virgin in Australia released two singles from it, "Drive, Baby Drive"/"The Bishop" and "Soviet Snow"/"South".

 In 1991 a new album of greatest hits was released, called "1905-1990 Retrospective".